danielang2020/ats/README.md

 - something like risk management or captical flow should be done after main process completes. don't effect main process. main process should privide service level agreement(SLA).
 - every microservice should have its own metric to be monitored. automatically reaction.
 - bussiness man, product manaagement, test team and developers keep unify view about system by documents. everything about system must be written in documents.
+- request just only contains biz parameters, other function parameters should be in header.